urql-graphql/urql/CONTRIBUTING.md

 documents all changes that are made and will show in its description what all new changelogs are going to contain for their new entries.

-Once a "Version Packages" PR is approved by a contributor and merged, the action will automatically take care of creating the release, publishing all updated packages to the npm registry, and creating appropriate tags on GitHub too.
+Once a "Version Packages" PR is approved by a contributor and merged, the release workflow will pause at the `npm` environment approval gate.
+After approval, the action will automatically take care of creating the release, publishing all updated packages to the npm registry, and creating appropriate tags on GitHub too.

-This process is automated, but the changelog should be checked for errors.
+This process is automated, but the changelog should be checked for errors before approving the `npm` environment deployment.

 As to **when** to merge the automated PR and publish?
 Maybe not after every change.
 Typically there are two release batches: hotfixes and release batches.
 We expect that a hotfix for a single package